Pwoinky/Capstone-submission/README.md

 ## Running unit tests (Client side only)

-Run `npx cypress run` to execute the unit tests via cypress.
+Run `npx cypress run` in the integrated client terminal where you ran the npm isntaller to execute the unit tests via cypress.

 ## Further help